DNA profiling: Familial DNA searching

-Familial DNA database searching was first used in an investigation leading to the conviction of Jeffrey Gafoor of the murder of Lynette White in the United Kingdom on 4 July 2003.
+Familial DNA database searching was first used in an investigation leading to a conviction in the case of Jeffrey Gafoor of the murder of Lynette White in the United Kingdom on 4 July 2003: a year previously, familial DNA matching had been used by South Wales police to identify the triple killer Joseph William Kappen, who had died 11 years earlier.
 DNA evidence was matched to Gafoor's nephew, who at 14 years old had not been born at the time of the murder in 1988.
 It was used again in 2004 to find a man who threw a brick from a motorway bridge and hit a lorry driver, killing him.
 DNA found on the brick matched that found at the scene of a car theft earlier in the day, but there were no good matches on the national DNA database.
 A wider search found a partial match to an individual; on being questioned, this man revealed he had a brother, Craig Harman, who lived very close to the original crime scene.
 Harman voluntarily submitted a DNA sample, and confessed when it matched the sample from the brick.
 As of 2011, familial DNA database searching is not conducted on a national level in the United States, where states determine how and when to conduct familial searches.
 The first familial DNA search with a subsequent conviction in the United States was conducted in Denver, Colorado, in 2008, using software developed under the leadership of Denver District Attorney Mitch Morrissey and Denver Police Department Crime Lab Director Gregg LaBerge.
 California was the first state to implement a policy for familial searching under then-Attorney General Jerry Brown, who later became Governor.
 In his role as consultant to the Familial Search Working Group of the California Department of Justice, former Alameda County Prosecutor Rock Harmon is widely considered to have been the catalyst in the adoption of familial search technology in California.
 The technique was used to catch the Los Angeles serial killer known as the "Grim Sleeper" in 2010.
 It was not a witness or informant that tipped off law enforcement to the identity of the "Grim Sleeper" serial killer, who had eluded police for more than two decades, but DNA from the suspect's own son.
 The suspect's son had been arrested and convicted in a felony weapons charge and swabbed for DNA the year before.
 When his DNA was entered into the database of convicted felons, detectives were alerted to a partial match to evidence found at the "Grim Sleeper" crime scenes.
 David Franklin Jr., also known as the Grim Sleeper, was charged with ten counts of murder and one count of attempted murder.
 More recently, familial DNA led to the arrest of 21-year-old Elvis Garcia on charges of sexual assault and false imprisonment of a woman in Santa Cruz in 2008.
 In March 2011 Virginia Governor Bob McDonnell announced that Virginia would begin using familial DNA searches.